 In terms of emergency beacon activation, pretty much all devices are simple to use.
 So no issues there.

-One recommendation I will make is buying a flotation pouch.
-They are inexpensive and, should you find yourself bobbing around in water (you may have hiked across a frozen lake and gone through the ice) the pouch will keep the device bouyant.
+One recommendation I will make is to buy a flotation pouch.
+They are inexpensive and, should you find yourself bobbing around in the water (you may have hiked across a frozen lake and gone through the ice) the pouch will keep the device buoyant.

 Note: the FastFind does not transmit well underwater!

 Working on a frequency of 406MHz, it has better penetration overhead canopies than many GPS satellite communicators.

 Another point to note: the FastFind will transmit for a maximum of 24 hours before the battery drains.
 Transmission of the emergency signal starts within 5 minutes of activation and will be detected within 45 minutes.

 The FastFind 220 in summary

 - you need emergency rescue from any location on the planet (except underwater)